Abhi-cpu214/Algorithm_Vizualiser/README.md

 # Algorithm_Vizualiser
-Created a web Application using HTML and JAVASCRIPT to visualise how various sorting algorithms works.
+Created a web Application using HTML,CSS and JAVASCRIPT to visualise how various sorting algorithms works.